-Create cute angel name tags with macaroni!
+Create cute angel ornaments with macaroni!
 Loved making macaroni decorations as a child?
 This takes it to a whole new level!
+I used my macaroni angel ornaments as name tags for a gathering.
 Easy step by step tutorial.

 So this year, I decided to go the macaroni way.